 Dryland farmers need strategies to improve the profitability of wheat-based cropping systems in central Montana.
 Three- and four-year diverse crop rotations have been established at the MSU Central Agricultural Research Center (CARC) in both conventional-till and no-till environments to determine if agronomic and economic benefits result compared with wheat-fallow and continuous wheat systems.
 Growing conditions generally favored field crop production in 2019, although wet weather interfered with some planting and particularly herbicide spraying operations.
-Winter wheat grain yield was unaffected by crop sequence in the no-till environment ( $P \ge 0.05$ ), while yields were higher following fallow (38 bu/ac) than lentil (28 bu/ac) or pea (26 bu/ac) in the conventional-till environment.
-Similarly, pea grain was greater in a safflower-spring wheat-pea sequence (23 bu/ac) than a wheat-barley-pea sequence (13 bu/ac) in the conventional-till environment, while no difference in pea yield was detected across the two crop sequences in the no-till environment (P > 0.05).
+Winter wheat grain yield was unaffected by crop sequence in the no-till environment (P \ge 0.05), while yields were higher following fallow (38 bu/ac) than lentil (28 bu/ac) or pea (26 bu/ac) in the conventional-till environment.
+Similarly, pea grain was greater in a safflower-spring wheat-pea sequence (23 bu/ac) than a wheat-barley-pea sequence (13 bu/ac) in the conventional-till environment (P \ge 0.05).
 These preliminary data indicate that crop sequence can impact grain yield of winter wheat and pea in a conventional till environment in central Montana.

 Winter wheat (Triticum spp.) dominates dryland grain farming in central Montana (Sommer, 2016).
 However, profit margins when growing wheat have shrunk or disappeared (Swenson and Haugen, 2017), supporting diversification strategies for wheat-based cropping systems.
-Rotating wheat with pulse and other crops has been considered previously in Montana, but generally in short 2-yr crop sequences or rotations limited to only a few crops.
+Rotating wheat with pulse and other crops has been considered previously in Montana, but generally in short 2yr crop sequences or rotations limited to only a few crops.
 Three- and four-year rotations are being compared for their impact on wheat performance in central Montana.